Stamp Duty Calculator UK

 First-time buyer stamp duty guideWhat is the additional property surcharge?

-If you are buying a second home, buy-to-let, or any additional residential property in England or Northern Ireland, you pay a 5% surcharge on top of the standard SDLT rates (increased from 3% in April 2025).
+If you are buying a second home, buy-to-let, or any additional residential property in England or Northern Ireland, you pay a 5% surcharge on top of the standard SDLT rates (increased from 3% on 31 October 2024).
 Scotland charges 8% Additional Dwelling Supplement (ADS) and Wales uses separate higher residential rates.

 Second home stamp duty guideWhen do I need to pay stamp duty?